 How to use an AI music video generator

-The best AI music video generator we've found to date is Kaiber.
-It has been used for a number of notable projects in 2023, including the revival of an archived Linkin Park song called Lost.
+So far we've covered Neural Frames.
+The other popular AI music video generator is called Kaiber.
+It's been used for a number of notable projects in 2023, including the revival of an archived Linkin Park song called Lost.
 You've probably seen music videos made with Kaiber, not realizing that they were responsible for it.

 In the video tutorial below, Sharp Startup provides a complete overview on how to go through each step, from generating music (if you don't have any) to creating images and loading them into Kaiber.

 A third alternative to Kaiber isVideo Killed the Radio Star by indie developer David Marx.
 Ben Gillin was the inspiration for VKTRS, however he generated each image manually and synchronized them with an MF Doom song, in the style of Salvador Dali.
 Two of the defining features on the shimmering imagery and song lyric display.

 Once your AI-generated music video is ready, you can use free movie maker tools to further enhance the visuals with AI-based special effects.

 Applying professional-grade LUTs and filters is going to give you in-depth control over the video's color grading, while the AI background removal feature can help you cut out certain elements which can later be used in other projects.
 AI motion tracking is another great tool that can enhance your music videos.
 This feature detects objects and allows you to highlight elements that you want to stand out.

 How do you create a lyric video with AI?

 Karaoke-style Lyric videos are common solution to creating video content on a budget.
 They're quick and easy to produce, especially if you've already got video content from services like Neural Frames and Kaiber.
 You don’t need to be skilled with editing tools to load up a video template and plug in lyrics.
 The video tutorial above will set you in the right direction.